stephenberry/repe/README.md

 ### Spec

 The REPE `spec` value of `0x1507` is used to disambiguate REPE from other specifications that may use a similar layout.
-In this way manner branching may be performed on the first 8 bytes (length + spec).
+In this way, branching may be performed on the first 8 bytes (length + spec).

 ### Version